-If the capital or surplus note has been rated by an NAIC CRP and has a designation equivalent of NAIC 1 or NAIC 2, then it shall be reported at amortized cost.
+If the capital or surplus note has a designation equivalent of NAIC 1 or NAIC 2, then it shall be reported at amortized cost.
 If the capital or surplus note does not have an NAIC designation or has an NAIC designation of NAIC 3 through 6, then the balance sheet amount shall be reported at the lesser of amortized cost or fair value, with fluctuations in value reflected as unrealized valuation changes.

 SSAP No. 56—Separate Accounts – Delete Disclosure 32.d.